grafana/tempo/docs/sources/tempo/api_docs/_index.md

 Returns status code 200 and body `echo` when the query frontend is up and ready to receive requests.

+{{% admonition type="note" %}}
-**Note**: Meant to be used in a Query Visualization UI like Grafana to test that the Tempo datasource is working.
+Meant to be used in a Query Visualization UI like Grafana to test that the Tempo data source is working.
+{{% /admonition %}}

 ### Flush